 Additional criteria apply, and the minimum loan size is now $100,000 (previously, it was $250,000).
 It’s also noted that the maximum loan companies may take is calculated in part on 2019 earnings before interest, taxes, depreciation and amortization, and outstanding or undrawn debt.
 In addition, lenders will apply their underwriting standards; borrowers will not automatically qualify for the MSLP.

 *The above conditions reflect expanded eligibility as of June 8, 2020.

 Main Street Lending Program requirements

 Interested in applying for this loan instead of the PPP loan?
-Here are some of steps involved:
+Here are some of the steps involved:

-To start the program, a reserve bank creates a special purpose vehicle (SPV) for the Fed to buy up to 95% of the eligible lender-originated loan.
+To start the program, a reserve bank creates a particular purpose vehicle (SPV) for the Fed to buy up to 95% of the eligible lender-originated loan.
 Lenders must keep the other 5% of the loan.
 Lenders can originate new loans or increase the size of existing loans made to eligible businesses.

 What’s the difference between PPP loans and Main Street Lending Program loans?

 “Unlike PPP loans, which may be forgiven provided borrowers meet certain conditions (primarily related to keeping employees on the payroll), the MSLP functions more like a traditional loan, although it comes with significantly low-interest rates,” says INC. features editor Diana Ransom.